-TGbe editor: Please change paragraphs below as follows [#MAC Fix 14]:
+TGbe editor: Please change paragraphs below as follows [#MAC Fix 16]:

-35.7.2.1 General

-TBD
+[#MAC Fix 16]

 DISCUSSION FOR MAC-FIX 17: Backup Plan for TBDs in 514r7

 Proposed change is straightforward.
 Simply remove the TBD from the subclause.
 If there is any spec text that need to be added simply add it in subsequent stages.